ulyssesapp/peg-multimarkdown/README.markdown

 	git clone git://github.com/fletcher/peg-multimarkdown.git

+You can run the `update_submodules.sh` script to update the submodules if you want to run the test commands, download the sample files and the Support directory, or compile the documentation.

 Then, simply run `make` to compile the source.

 You can also run some test commands to verify that everything is working properly.
 Of note, it is normal to fail one test in the Markdown tests, but the others should pass.
 You can then install the binary wherever you like.

 	make
 	make test